Hit and Run Accident Solicitors — Scotland

 If the driver responsible for an accident flees the scene, it is classed as a hit-and-run accident.
-This is a criminal offence, regardless of whether anyone else is physically involved.
+This is a criminal offence, regardless of whether anyone else is physically injured.
 Watermans hit-and-run accident solicitors are here to help you claim the hit-and-run compensation you deserve.

 "I was nervous and unsure of the idea of getting into a complicated legal situation, but that turned out to be simple and straightforward.
 I was very impressed with the claim amount they managed to secure for me - more than what was anticipated!"